Applications are now being accepted for the 2021-2022 Mentee Cohort. Applications are due by October 25, 2021 to Jared

 The Cheryl-Lee Howard Mentor Me Program is a mentoring program providing educational and professional development opportunities by and for the members of the Region which will strengthen and increase the number of new and emerging leaders in research administration actively involved in NCURA.
 Both the Mentee and Mentor must be NCURA members in order to participate.

 The Mentor Me Program provides a one-on-one, targeted approach to learning about the field of research administration and NCURA at both the regional and national levels.
-The program matches a Mentee with a Mentor who has complementary skills, background and experience to assist them in identifying leadership and professional development goals and objectives.
+The program matches a Mentee with a Mentor who has complementary skills, background, and experience to assist them in identifying leadership and professional development goals and objectives.
+The mentee will benefit from the one on one pairing, but will also participate and draw from experiences of the group as a whole.
+A benefit of the program structure is connection with a group of experienced research administrators with a complement of skills.

 Roles and Responsibilities